DrKazlou/NRoot/README.md

 in /lib folder of every library (CAENVMELib, CAENComm and CAENDigitizer)

-## copy and complie DTRoot
+## copy and complie NRoot
-`git clone -b master https://github.com/DrKazlou/DTRoot.git`
+`git clone -b master https://github.com/DrKazlou/NRoot.git`

-- go to DTRoot folder and compile program by typing **make**
+- go to NRoot folder and compile program by typing **make**
-- launch DTRoot: ./DTRoot
+- launch NRoot: ./NRoot
 - Have fun.